babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 This has been implemented in [dnn_tensorflow.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/dnn_tensorflow.ipynb).
 It did not help much and gave a mediocre score of 2.60 (NOTE: Since this method involved more processing, this was executed as a [kaggle kernel](https://www.kaggle.com/babinu/predict-sales-tensorflow?scriptVersionId=20825161)).

 ### Addition of new variables to the xgboost method
 This has been implemented in [gradient_boosting_using_xgboost_new_variables.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/more_complex_models/gradient_boosting_using_xgboost_new_variables.ipynb).
-This gave us some improvement to 2.15 and was run as a [kaggle kernel](https://www.kaggle.com/babinu/gradient-boosting-using-xgboost-new-variables?scriptVersionId=20826601) to improve running speed.
+This gave us some improvement to 2.15 and was executed as a [kaggle kernel](https://www.kaggle.com/babinu/gradient-boosting-using-xgboost-new-variables?scriptVersionId=20826601) to improve running speed.

 ### LSTM using keras
 This has been implemented in [lstm_keras.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/more_complex_models/lstm_keras.ipynb).
-It did not help much and gave a mediocre score of 2.27 (NOTE: Since this method involved more processing, this was executed as [kaggle kernel](https://www.kaggle.com/babinu/lstm-keras?scriptVersionId=20831177).
+It did not help much and gave a mediocre score of 2.27 (NOTE: Since this method involved more processing, this was executed as [kaggle kernel](https://www.kaggle.com/babinu/lstm-keras?scriptVersionId=20831177)).

 ### Xgboost on all previous months' data
 This has been implemented in [gradient_boosting_using_xgboost_new_variables.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/more_complex_models/gradient_boosting_using_xgboost_new_variables.ipynb).
-This did not give us much of improvement as the score remained at 2.24 and was executed as a [kaggle kernel](https://www.kaggle.com/babinu/gradient-boosting-add-item-category-average?scriptVersionId=21090751) to improve the running speed.
+This did not give us much of improvement as the score remained at 2.24 and was executed as a [kaggle kernel](https://www.kaggle.com/babinu/gradient-boosting-add-item-category-average?scriptVersionId=21090751) to improve running speed.

-## Important note regarding creation of training and validaion sets
+## Important note regarding creation of training and validation sets

-As illustrated in the [following kaggle kernel](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), performance of trained models really improve if you include entries for all combinations of shop_id, item_id for a particular month to the data(that is if you have 2 shop_id's and 2 item_id's for a particular month and there is a non zero entry for only 1 shop_id, item_id combination(amongst the four), we can add zero entries for the other 3 shop_id, item_id combinations to the data).
-Once ,we enlarge the data set in this manner and set the data for the last month as the validation set( and date corresponding to the previous months as the training set), we see that the model trains and performs pretty well.
+As illustrated in the [following kaggle kernel](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), performance of  models really improve if the trained data is augmented by adding entries for all combinations of shop_id, item_id for a particular month (that is if the data has 2 shop_id's and 2 item_id's for a particular month, but has a non zero entry for only 1 shop_id, item_id combination(amongst the four), zero entries for the other 3 shop_id, item_id combinations can be appended to the data).
+Once , the data set is enlarged in this manner and the data for the last month is set as the validation set, and the data corresponding to the previous months as the training set, we see that the model trains and performs pretty well.

 The sections below describes how different modeling techniques performed on this new enlarged data set.